merenlab/anvio.org/cite/index.md

 >
 > **Analysis of metabolic modules and enrichment**.
 We calculated the level of completeness for a given KEGG module ([Kanehisa et al. 2014](https://doi.org/10.1093/nar/gkt1076); [Kanehisa et al. 2017](https://doi.org/10.1093/nar/gkw1092)) in our genomes using the program `anvi-estimate-metabolism` ([Veseli et al. 2023](https://doi.org/10.1101/2023.05.10.540289)), which leveraged previous annotation of genes with KEGG orthologs (KOs).
 Then, the program `anvi-compute-functional-enrichment` ([Shaiber et al. 2020](https://doi.org/10.1186/s13059-020-02195-w)) determined whether a given metabolic module was enriched in based on the output from `anvi-estimate-metabolism`.
 The URL [https://merenlab.org/m/anvi-estimate-metabolism](https://merenlab.org/m/anvi-estimate-metabolism) serves a tutorial for this program which details the modes of usage and output file formats (...)

-If you have used {% include PROGRAM name="anvi-estimate-metabolism" %}, please consider also citing this work.

 {% include _experts.html question="metabolism" githubs="ivagljiva" %}

 ## Functional or metabolic enrichment

+{:.notice-alt}
+**TL;DR**: Cite this if you have used {% include PROGRAM name="anvi-compute-functional-enrichment-across-genomes" %}, {% include PROGRAM name=" anvi-compute-functional-enrichment-in-pan" %}, or {% include PROGRAM name="anvi-compute-metabolic-enrichment" %}.

 Anvi'o includes featuers to study enrichment of functions in pangenomes or metabolic modules across genomes.
 The underlying logic for feature was described for the first time in this study: